fork-tongue/collagraph-lsp-zed/README.md

 2. Press `Cmd+Shift+X` (macOS) or `Ctrl+Shift+X` (Linux/Windows)
 3. Click "Install Dev Extension"
 4. Select folder where this repo was cloned

+After installation, whenever the plugin code is updated, all you need to do is click 'Rebuild' on the installed plugin.

 ## Usage